israman30/Self-Analytics/README.md

 - **File system** — storage free space (sandbox-allowed APIs)
 - **Notifications** — optional proactive alerts and weekly summary
 - **Background App Refresh** — supports scheduled background metric checks when the user allows it
+- **Background tasks** — uses `BGTaskScheduler` with identifier `com.selfanalytics.metrics.refresh` (listed in `Info.plist`) to periodically evaluate thresholds when notifications are enabled
 - **More detail**: See [`PERMISSIONS_AUDIT.md`](Self%20Analytics/Self%20Analytics/PERMISSIONS_AUDIT.md)

 ## Usage Guide

 ### First launch
 On first launch you’ll see a Welcome screen.
-After you tap **Get Started**, the app may offer to enable notifications (optional) so it can send proactive health alerts and weekly summaries.
+After you tap **Get Started**, the app may offer to enable notifications (optional) so it can send proactive health alerts (including network change and iOS update recommendations) and weekly summaries.

 ### Dashboard
 Health score, metric cards, alerts, recommendations, and quick actions.
 Use the trailing **⋯** menu for refresh, speed test, **Data Storage** (detail sheet), cache clearing, and jumping to system Settings.